 - Decongestants.
 These medicines are available with and without a prescription.
 They come in liquids, tablets and nasal sprays.
 Use nasal decongestants for only a few days because they may cause worse stuffiness, known as rebound congestion.

-OTC pain relievers, such as aspirin, acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).
+OTC pain relievers, such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or aspirin.

 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.